exokitxr/zeo/README.md

 ## Starting an insecure server

 :bomb: This is _completely_ insecure.
 This will give everyone who logs in the ability to install and run any `npm` module on your system.
-Secure hub authentication is on the way, but you're using alpha software.
+Secure hub authentication is on the way, but you're using alpha software. :bomb:

 ```
 ./scripts/insecure.sh